Sync Bio

 scRNA-seq and scATAC-seq preparation.
 A box can be configured to perform a full set of sequencing preparation steps using PIP-seq or split-pool barcoding methods.

 Spatial proteomics.
 The system can dispense antibody or aptamer reagents for spatial proteomics/multiomics.
 The system supports up to 12 cameras per box, allowing one box to capture over 100k images per day.
-We provide image processing software for proteomics and cell structure analysis.
+We are developing image processing software for proteomics and cell structure analysis.

 Diagnostics and Quality Control